Azure/apiops/docs/apiops/3-apimTools/apimtools-azdo-2-3.md

 8. Create a new pipeline based on [**publish-extractor.yaml**](https://github.com/Azure/apiops/blob/main/tools/pipelines/publish-extractor.yaml).
 This pipeline will compile the extractor tool whenever it's updated and publish it as a package in Azure DevOps Artifacts.
 ![extractor pipeline](../../assets/images/extractor_pipeline.png)
 9. Run the pipeline.
-    >Note that Azure DevOps build pipeline agents don't have permission by default to contribute to a repo, create a branch or update a pr.
+    >Note : By default Azure DevOps build pipeline agents don't have enough permissions to perform some actions that are required for our pipeline.
+    > 1. To contribute to a repo, create a branch or update a pr.
     You need to grant that permission as discussed [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/policies/set-permissions?toc=%2Fazure%2Fdevops%2Forganizations%2Fsecurity%2Ftoc.json&bc=%2Fazure%2Fdevops%2Forganizations%2Fsecurity%2Fbreadcrumb%2Ftoc.json&view=azure-devops)
+    > 2. To contribute to artifact feed.
+You need to grant that permissions (contributor) as discussed [here](https://learn.microsoft.com/en-us/azure/devops/artifacts/feeds/feed-permissions?view=azure-devops#configure-feed-settings)
 10. Create a new pipeline based on [**publish-publisher.yaml**](https://github.com/Azure/apiops/blob/main/tools/pipelines/publish-publisher.yaml).
 This pipeline will compile the publisher tool whenever it's updated and publish it as a package in Azure DevOps Artifacts.
 11. Run the pipeline.